pachterlab/FGP_2023/README.md

 - noise.py: Technical noise implementation.
 - moments.py: Functions for calculating moments.

-We also include a script to show how the six-site loci for ATAC-seq analysis were selected:
+We also include a script to show how the six-site loci for ATAC-seq analysis were selected, using one of the datasets as an example.

 - loci_selection.py